 Leftovers are not too frequent in our family, however I do love to make a big roasted chicken and enjoying it for a couple of days.

-The inspiration from this recipe came from staring at the chicken breasts and not wanting to make a salad with them, so decided to go via tortilla.
+The inspiration from this recipe came from staring at the breasts and not wanting to make a salad with them, so decided to go via tortilla.
 Not the south of the border Mexican tortilla that is a flat pancake of flour or cornmeal and typically filled with meats, vegetables, but the Spanish tortilla, that is a thick omelet containing potatoes and other vegetables and/or meats, and served into wedges.

 Mix green salad alongside, a glass of Chardonnay and dinner was perfect.